The signs of fall are starting to make an appearance here in Florida and I’m delighted about that.

 - 1/2 teaspoon salt

 - 1 cup bittersweet chocolate chips

-Mix the pumpkin puree with brown sugar, melted butter and vanilla in the bowl of an electric mixer until well combined.
+Mix the pumpkin puree with brown sugar, melted butter, and vanilla in the bowl of an electric mixer until well combined.

 Whisk together the flour, cinnamon, pumpkin pie spice, salt, and baking soda in a bowl.
 Add the dry mixture to the wet mixture and turn on the electric mixer.
 Mix again to obtain a smooth and shiny batter.
 Fold in the chocolate chips.

 Pour the batter into the prepared pan and bake until a skewer comes out clean, 45 minutes.
-Let the cake cool before turning onto a plate.
+Let the cake cool before turning it onto a plate.

 Enjoy the flavors of autumn!